ftonolini45/Variational_Sparse_Coding/README.md

 # Variational Sparse Coding

 This repository contains codes and examples implementing the variational sparse coding model for sparse variational inference.
+To run the code, you will need Python 3 and Tensorflow.
 The paper containing detailed information about the model will be soon made publicly available.

 # Code Instructions